Formation of Representations in Neural Networks: CRH Breaking and Polynomial Alignment Hypothesis

-\paragraph{Breaking of CRH.} A major remaining question is whether we can find mechanisms such that the CRH breaks.
+Broadly interpreted, part (2) predicts a power law relation between the spectrum of all six matrices, which is also what we observe in almost all experiments (Section~\ref{sec: exp}).
+What is quite surprising is that almost all positive exponents we observed are within the range $[1/3, 3]$, which is exactly the range of exponents that the theorem predicts (e.g., see Section~\ref{app sec: fc crh}).
+Formally, that the $H$, $Z$, and $G$ are polynomially related can be called the ``\textbf{Polynomial Alignment Hypothesis (PAH)}" and is a natural extension of the CRH.
+That scaling relations can be used to characterize different phases of matter is an old idea in science.
+In physics, phases can be classified according to their scaling exponents, and having a different set of exponents implies that the underlying dynamics and mechanism are entirely different \citep{pelissetto2002critical}.
+This connection corroborates our physics-inspired proof. \paragraph{Breaking of CRH.} A major remaining question is whether we can find mechanisms such that the CRH breaks.
 The theory in the previous section implies one primary mechanism that the CRH breaks.
 For all six alignments to hold, it needs to be the case that both $\E[\Delta W]$, $\E[\Delta Z]$ are zero, but these two conditions may not be easily compatible with each other, as they together imply that $\Delta W$ has zero variance.
 While this may be possible for some subspaces (e.g., see \cite{ziyin2024losssymmetrynoiseequilibrium}), it does not hold for every subspace.
 In fact, it is easy to show that unless the minibatch size is large enough the SGD updates will never reach zero variance that is $\Delta W \neq 0$ even for $t \to \infty$ (see Lemma 8 in \cite{Xu2023dynamics}; see also \cite{xu2023janus}).
 Thus, the competition between reaching a training loss of zero and the need to reach a stationary fluctuation is a primary cause of the CRH breakage.
 Because the rank tends to decrease for later layers in networks performing classification, we expect that CRH holds better for later layers than for earlier layers.

 This problem is especially troublesome in the layers where $\E[\Delta W]$ has a high rank, which holds true for the earlier layers of the network but not the later layers \citep{xu2023janus}.
 This is consistent with the observation that the CRH holds much better in the latter layers than in the beginning layers.
 This analysis is consistent with the fact that a stronger alignment is strongly correlated with a more compact representation (Figure~\ref{fig:rank}).